ChangLabSNU/VaxPress/docs/source/guide_to_set_parameters.rst

     1. Take charge of slight elevation of `MFE`.
     2. Raise weight of `MFE` more.

-    By doing choice 2, there might be several deteriorations for some other metrics.
+    By doing second choice, there might be several deteriorations for some other metrics.
     You can keep adjusting them just like above processes.
 It’s on your own purpose for using Vaxpress.